 Expat life definitely isn’t something I could explain to someone easily.
 It’s frustrating, exciting, confusing and very interesting to say the least.
 Here is where I tell all!

-- I am still not fluent the native language of my new country (after 3 years), and I really don’t want to learn it anymore.
+I am still not fluent the native language of my new country (after 3 years), and at this point, I’m beyond unmotivated to learn it.

 I said I wasn’t going to tell YOU that moving abroad is best for you…but it actually was the best for me.
 I was in a long distance relationship that was straining more and more because we hardly ever saw each other.
 Moving abroad not only gave me new life experiences, but it saved my relationship and it ended up being the best choice I made in my early 20s.